-For a total blast of 70s Duff TV performance, here’s Duff doing his “Give me back me brain” and “Duff record” (off his Beggars Banquet Duffo album) on German TV pop music show Rock-Pop on July 7 1979.
-It makes for a surprising synthesis of punk and music-hall/cabaret and circus act, with Duff in a kind of clown costume (doubtlessly also from his own hand) that’s at least as iconic as, say, Chaplin’s tramp or Marceau’s Bip; and he also cuts through the fourth wall, for which this German audience is the perfect victim.
-For some, this all just too much tom-foolery, not serious art; but here we get a post-modern mash-up of styles that is actually something novel, if not revolutionary, without being merely confrontational and decadent, or celebratory and nostalgic (where those invoking “cabaret” usually take us).
+For a total blast of 70s Duff TV performance, here’s Duff doing his “Give me back me brain” and “Duff record” (off his Beggars Banquet Duffo album) on German TV pop music show Rock-Pop on July 7 1979 (Lene Lovich and Kevin Borich Express also on the bill).
+It’s a mix of punk and music-hall/cabaret and circus act, with Duff in a kind of clown costume (for sure from his own hand) that’s at least as iconic as, say, Chaplin’s tramp or Marceau’s Bip; and he also cuts cruelly through the fourth wall, making a perfect victim of this German audience.
+Too much tom-foolery?
+Or a post-modern mash-up of styles that is actually novel, if not revolutionary, without being just confrontational and decadent, or celebratory and nostalgic (where those invoking “cabaret” usually take us)?

 Live music TV has rarely been like this for art and entertainment before or since.

 + A kind of related Benny Hill gag:

 A. “You’ve got the brains of an idiot.”

 B. “Oh.
 Do you want them back?”

 Here’s a keen preview of the Sat 6 April 2013 event, telling you that “The opening will feature a new collaboration by Australian rock legend Jeff Duff and the much-loved Sydney Street Choir.”